LLC and Partnership Transfer Restrictions and UCC Article 9 Overrides: Resolving the Conflict

 - What are the appropriate steps for opting into Article 8 to avoid the override?

-- Assuming enactment over time of the 2018 amendments, how should counsel address choice of law issues when a transaction has elements in multiple states?
+- Assuming enactment of the 2018 amendments, how should counsel address choice-of-law issues when a transaction has elements in multiple states?

 Professor Carl S. Bjerre